bjones1/CodeChat/contents.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@
 CodeChat's table of contents
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@
 Welcome to CodeChat's documentation!
-Documentation for this program is divided into the following sections.
+Documentation for this program is divided into the following two sections.

 ##################
 User documentation